How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 How do I set up my Hikvision IP CCTV System

-Part 3: How do I find my Hikvision and edit its settings?
+Part 3: How do I find my Hikvision device and edit its settings?

-You probably want to be able to view your camera feeds remotely wherever you are; either in a web browser, the iVMS-4200 , or the mobile app.
+You probably want to be able to view your feeds remotely wherever you are; either in a web browser, the software, or the .
 All IP CCTV devices communicate over your LAN (local network) and have a unique location on the network.
 So, you will need to be able to locate where the device you want to view is and make sure it has the right settings for it to work on your LAN.
 You will then be able to access the device from a PC or mobile device, and connect it with the rest of your CCTV system.

 Please follow the steps beneath to find and correctly set your Hikvision device’s network settings.